Functoriality of automorphic L-invariants and applications: Introduction

 The above theorem together with Lemma \ref{gallemma} and Proposition \ref{twist} immediately gives the following strengthening of Lemma \ref{comparison}. \begin{Cor}[Invariance under base change] Assume that Hypothesis (SNV) holds or that $F$ is totally imaginary.
 Under the assumptions of Lemma \ref{comparison} we have

 where $\q$ is a prime of $E$ lying above $\tilde{\p}$ and $g_{\tilde{\p}}$ is the number of such primes. \end{Cor}

-\begin{Rem} One can replace some of the assumptions in the above corollary by suitable non-vanishing hypothesis.
-For example, in case $E/F$ is quadratic, Hypothesis (SNV) implies that it is enough to assume that $\pi$ is $p$-ordinary and $E/F$ is unramified at all primes in $S_p$. \end{Rem}
+\begin{Rem} In certain situations one can relax some of the assumptions in the corollary above.
+For example, in case $E/F$ is quadratic it is enough to assume that Hypothesis (SNV) holds, that $\pi$ is $p$-ordinary and that $E/F$ is unramified at all primes in $S_p$. \end{Rem}

 \begin{Con} Let $\tilde{\p}\in S_p(\pi)$ be a prime.
 Then

 holds for all primes $\q$ of $E$ above $\tilde{\p}$, where $e_{\tilde{\p}}$ denotes the ramification index of $\tilde{\p}$ in $E$. \end{Con}